John Bradley goes through life hardly hearing his daughter’s name.

 While friends and family are vital, unless they’ve experienced something of a similar nature, they most likely don’t get it.
 That’s why support groups can be such a valuable resource, according to online support site, Hello Grief.

 Sandra Green, who lost her 20 year-old son, Jarrod, also helps to run the groups.
-She took a while to she opened-up and recognises that everyone must do it at their own pace.
+It took a while to open up and recognise that everyone must do it at their own pace.

 Sandra remembers sitting in a large circle of 20 to 30 people.
 “By the time it went around the circle and it came to me I felt everyone had said what I was feeling, so I didn’t bother talking.”